mapbender/mapbender/docs/gitarchive/gitarchive.md

 There is no longer any predetermined set of variables injected into templates.
 Any variables required to render the Element markup via (twig) template must be explicitly placed into the TemplateView's `$variables` (public array property).

 The `getView` method *may* return false to suppress frontend markup entirely.
-This is useful for Elements that, after dynamically inspecting configuration / Application circumstances, cannot reasonably function and should not render at all (e.g. control buttons with disabled target Elements; ViewManager with grants settings that disallow any interaction for the current user).
+This is useful for Elements that, after dynamically inspecting configuration/Application circumstances, cannot reasonably function and should not render at all (e.g. control buttons with disabled target Elements; ViewManager with grants settings that disallow any interaction for the current user).

 #### Http handling changes

-Http request handling is frequently the most complex part of any Element, with many service / parameter dependencies.
+Http request handling is frequently the most complex part of any Element, with many service/parameter dependencies.
 To reduce common initialization overhead, http handling is now inflected via the `getHttpHandler` method. `getHttpHandler` should return the (DI'ed) http handling service or a falsy PHP value if no requests are handled.

 The handler must implement `ElementHttpHandlerInterface`, requiring a `handleRequest` method. `handleRequest` receives the Element entity and the (Symfony) Request object as arguments.